LukeHipkiss/Prospect_Insight/README.md

 ## End Goal
 Project will have the following features:
-- Web interface for running a performance audit comparions on a given prospect and two competitors URLs.
+- Web interface for running a performance audit comparisons on a given prospect and two competitors URLs.
 - Web interface for displaying the performance comparison.
 - Web interface for viewing previously run performance audit comparisons, grouped by prospect.
-- Web interface for viewing previously run perfromance audit comparisons for selected prospect.
+- Web interface for viewing previously run performance audit comparisons for selected prospect.
 - Capable of repeating the last performance audit comparison for a selected prospect.

 ## Installation